Amber Rose claims Alexander Edwards, her boyfriend, cheated on her 12 times.

 “I’m tired of being tortured psychologically and emotionally by individuals I care about.
 In a third Instagram Story, she stated, “I’ve been suffering in quiet for a long time and I can’t take it anymore.”

-“That’s why I’ve been so silent; I’ve been a shell of myself, but I’m not going to let anyone hurt me any longer,” she ended.
+“That’s why I’ve been so silent; I’ve been nothing but a shell of myself, but I won’t let anyone hurt me any longer.”
+She concluded, “Family or not, that is the question.”

 Screenshots of Instagram Stories were grabbed and circulated on Twitter.